Dimension Detectives

 memorise methods

-follow steps
+follow preset steps

 get lost when questions change